The Johnson, Brisbane, Queensland © The Johnson

 Move over Sydney and Melbourne.
 Brisbane is putting its own spin on the hotel scene with options that range from luxe to cutting-edge.
 Splash around in rooftop pools, get your art vibe on or just swing in your own hammock.
 Here are some of our favourites.

-Next Hotel is located in the Queen Street Mall, the heart of Brisbane’s city centre.
-The high-tech concept hotel, where guests can hang out in a sleep pod before or after their stay, and check in using their smartphone as a key, channels a Miami vibe with its 21-metre (69-foot) rooftop infinity pool offering views over the mall and across to South Bank entertainment complex – home to the Queensland Performing Arts Centre (QPAC).
+The Hyatt Regency Brisbane is located in the Queen Street Mall, the heart of Brisbane’s city centre.
+The high-tech concept hotel, where guests can check in using their smartphone as a key, channels a Miami vibe with its 21-metre (69-foot) rooftop infinity pool offering views over the mall and across to South Bank entertainment complex – home to the Queensland Performing Arts Centre (QPAC).
 Guests can book QPAC tickets at the hotel.

-With an arresting portrait covering its façade, Tryp Fortitude Valley Hotel doesn’t look like your typical hotel.
+With an arresting portrait covering its façade, The Constance doesn’t look like your typical hotel.
 The 65-room street art hotel embraces its gritty neighbourhood by showcasing works by famous street artists such as Beastman and Numskull.
 Its in-room dining is also something else, coming from renowned chef Warren Turnbull, whose Chur eatery is located at street level.
 Turnbull's vision is also on display at the hotel's stylish rooftop bar Up on Constance.

 Five-star luxury is on tap at the Sofitel Brisbane Central, located directly above the city’s main train station.
 The 433-room hotel is home to Queensland’s largest Club Lounge (premium accommodation on levels 26 to 29), four bars and restaurants and a drawcard day spa.
 It also serves high tea in two venues.
 A palette of neutrals, charcoal and chocolate gives rooms a serene and elegant air.